Send Close Add comments: (status displays here)

 Verse routeει γαρ α κατελυσα ταυτα παλιν οικοδομω παραβατην εμαυτον συνιστανω [gnt]

-Paul uses the ancient Greek word "παραβάτην""transgressor" is meaning, literally, one who walks beyond (where they are supposed to go).
-Matthew and Luke, the "transgressions" (e.g., Lord's Prayer and after) do not use the word that means "transgression".
+Paul uses the ancient Greek word "παραβάτην""transgressor" is meaning, literally, one who "walks beyond" (where they are supposed to go).
+Matthew and Luke, the "transgressions" (e.g., Lord's Prayer and after) do not use this word that means "transgression".

 The word translated as "destroyed" has a primary meaning of "reside" as in "making a residence".
 Did Paul actually "destroy" the Jewish system of law?
 Did he "reside" in that system?

-One should not "build" those things again in another similar form.
+The Greek word translated "build" has the Greek word for "house" in it.
+One should not "build" a "house" of those things again in another similar form.
 Has the church "rebuilt" parts of ritual and tradition to replace the Jewish system it replaced?

 Information sign More: Matthew 5: 17 Leave the light on but do not use the law as a residence inn